Skip to content

 Table of Contents

 As a business owner, you may be considering whether registering a trade mark is necessary for your business.
-Although you maintain trade mark rights without registration, registering your trade mark can provide more robust protection.
+Although you may maintain some trade mark rights without registration, registering your trade mark can provide more robust protection.
 This article will explain whether you have to register a trade mark in the UK.
 It will also explain the benefits of registering your trade mark and the protections you have without registration.

 Do I Have to Register a Trade Mark?